-Under Section 3855, all financial instruments are classified as one of the following: held-for-trading, held-to-maturity, loans and receivables, other financial liabilities, or available-for-sale financial assets.
+Under this standard, all financial instruments are classified as one of the following categories: held-for-trading, held-tomaturity investments, loans and receivables, other financial liabilities, or available-for-sale financial assets.
 Financial assets and liabilities held-for-trading are measured at fair value with gains and losses recognized in net income.
-Financial assets held-to-maturity, loans and receivables and financial liabilities other than those held-for-trading, are measured at amortized cost using the effective interest rate method of amortization.
-Available-for-sale financial instruments are measured at fair value with unrealized gains and losses recognized in other comprehensive income.
+Financial assets held-to-maturity, loans and receivables and financial liabilities other than those held-for-trading, are measured at amortized cost using the effective interest method of amortization.
+Available-for-sale financial instruments are measured at fair value with unrealized gains and losses recognized in other comprehensive (loss) income.
+The standard also permits designation of any financial instrument as held-for-trading upon initial recognition or adoption of this standard.
 Transaction costs are expensed as incurred for financial instruments classified or designated as held-for-trading.
 For other financial instruments, transaction costs are capitalized on initial recognition.

-The Company has implemented the following classification:
+The Company has implemented the following classifications: